Posts

 Image

-Myprintablegreetings.com) We missed a week of allergy shots because daughter Kitty was sick.
+We missed a week of allergy shots because daughter Kitty was sick.
 So the next Friday, the New Nurse was there giving shots instead, and we asked where Wonderful Shot Nurse was.
 New Nurse said Wonderful Shot Nurse was gone!
 She has moved on to other things (and we didn't even get to say good bye!)
 Kitty started to cry.
 I sent a text to Son #2, and he was shocked.
 You see, Wonderful Shot Nurse isn't just a regular nurse.
 She has helped keep my kids alive for the last 11 years!
 She has been taking care of Kitty since she was born (she's finishing elementary school) She has helped take care of Son #2 since he was five years old.
 (And he's in high school now!)
 She has given Son #2 his five years worth of allergy shots, and gives him his monthly Xolair injections.
 She also gave Son #1 his five years worth of allergy shots and kept him alive when he went into anaphylaxis after one allergy shot.
-She's more than just a Wonderful Shot Nurse, she was
+She's more than just a Wonderful Shot Nurse, she was a friend.
+She alwa

 Anaphylaxis (allergic reactions)